 Once a viable input sample is detected, the images were converted to Nifti format and then corrected for eddy currents and patient movement.

 HARDI reconstruction was performed to create whole brain tract pathways by processing the diffusion MRI data in its native input space.
-ODF data is reconstructed and then fibre tracking is performed to produce a track file usable by TrackVis.
+ODF data is reconstructed and then fiber tracking is performed to produce a track file usable by TrackVis.

 During the final TrackVis stage, regions of interest to be processed are defined in the segmentMap.txt file.
 This file is typically not expected to be changed, and represents the atlas numbers [TODO I need an origin of these numbers – it’s not color lut].
-The TrackVis stage performs a cartesian product of all regions of interest (a 3D volume of interested represted as ROI) and all TrackVis methods (roi and roi_end), resulting in approximately 65000 intesection points (180 ROIs x 180 ROIs x 2 methods).
+The TrackVis stage performs a cartesian product of all regions of interest (a 3D volume of interest represented as an ROI) and all TrackVis methods (roi and roi_end), resulting in approximately 65000 intesection points (180 ROIs x 180 ROIs x 2 methods).
 Each intersection point has 14 measurable values.

-Each ROI was assessed against every other ROI for the existence of fibre tracts.
+Each ROI was assessed against every other ROI for the existence of fiber tracts.
 If a tract was not found, null measurements were stored.
 If a tract existed, the following aggregate measurement information was extracted and stored: [TODO] For each metric, include StdDev, avg, range – maybe a boxplot once data is complete

 Mean fractional anisotropy (FA) – a measure of diffusion directionality.

-Mean apparent diffusion coefficient (ADC) – a measure of overall diffusion
+Mean apparent diffusion coefficient (ADC) – a measure related to overall diffusion

 Number of tracts – a measure of the number of fiber tracts found between the two ROIs